KMDLabs/LabsNotary/README.md

 ### Wallet filter
 `-stakednotary=1`

-This is pointless for staked chains, but needed for staked notary nodes on KMD to activate the filter, amoung other things.
+This is needed on KMD, to activate our features amoung other things, add the flags below in `start.sh` to customise it.

 `-mintxvalue=<amount in sats>`

-This defualts to 1 coin (to make it lower on KMD to fund smaller amounts, set it to a lower amount of sats.
+This defualts to 1 coin (to make it lower on KMD to fund smaller amounts, set it to a lower amount of sats.) eg. 0.2KMD would be `2000000`

 How it works: